-We conducted 10 experiments looking at the success of fire blight removal strategies in WA, OR, PA and NY.
+We conducted ten experiments looking at the success of fire blight removal strategies in WA, OR, PA and NY.
 Experiments had different scions, rootstocks, vigor and training systems.
-We compared 6 therapeutic fire blight removal practices (Table 1).
-Each treatment was replicated 6 to 15 times.
+We compared six therapeutic fire blight removal practices.
+Each treatment was replicated six to fifteen times.

 Which fire blight removal treatments save trees?

 Timely summer cutting of fire blight infections can significantly reduce the number of trees that die from fire blight.
-In 5 of our experiments, trees died due to fire blight infections.
-In these same 5 experiments, all of the pruning strategies reduced the number of trees that died.
-For example, in all 4 New York experiments, 100% of the trees receiving no pruning treatment died while zero trees receiving a removal treatment died.
+In five of our experiments, trees died due to fire blight infections.
+In these same five experiments, all of the pruning strategies reduced the number of trees that died.
+For example, in all four New York experiments, 100% of the trees receiving no pruning treatment died while zero trees receiving a removal treatment died.

 Which fire blight removal strategies reduce new symptoms after pruning?

 When pruning blight, we are trying to cut far enough below noticeable symptoms so that the bacterial cells which remain in the plant are not sufficient to cause cankers to re-occur at the cutting point.
 We also want to prevent the bacteria moving systemically through the infected trees in the vascular tissue and intercellular spaces from causing new symptoms in young tender shoot tips.